-Cancer.Net Patient Education Videos: View short videos led by an ASCO expert in childhood cancers that provides basic information about childhood cancer treatment, childhood cancer survivorship, and adolescents/young adults with cancer.
+Cancer.Net Patient Education Videos: In addition to the video above, view short videos led by an ASCO expert in childhood cancers that provides basic information about childhood cancer survivorship and cancer in adolescents and young adults.

 The next section in this guide is Statistics.
-It helps explain how many children and teenagers are diagnosed with this disease, as well as general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain how many children and young adults are diagnosed with Ewing sarcoma, as well as general survival rates.
+Use the menu to choose a different section to read in this guide.